Fall Leaf Removal :: Options for Lawn & Garden Care

 Chopped up leaves, created either by that riding mower or with a lawn vac attachment to a leaf blower, may be worked right into soil with a tiller.
-These same leaves can be incorporated into garden soil by hand, becoming a very powerful soil amendment.
+Alternatively, incorporate leaves into garden soil by hand.
+They then become a very powerful soil amendment.

 * Composting (and Creating Leaf Mold)

 Composting is the breaking down of organic matter for use as fertilizer in the future.
 Anyone can build a compost pile in their yard or buy one at a local hardware store.